PromyLOPh/eumel/popularity.rst

 also by HRZ Bielefeld and at GMD Bonn, as well as TU Berlin [hahn79]_ and TU Darmstadt.

+Additionally 400 lawyers ran advodat_ on EUMEL in 1987 [cr87a]_.
+A survey
-A survey amongst lawyers from Hannover in 1994 revealed four of 56 (7%) law offices still ran EUMEL machines eight years after intruduction of ErgoJUR and advodat [jurpc94]_.
+amongst those located in Hannover in 1994 revealed four of 56 (7%) law offices still ran EUMEL machines eight years after intruduction of ErgoJUR and advodat [jurpc94]_.

 By mid 1985 support for the Japanese *Kanji* writing system was added to EUMEL [gmdspiegel85d]_.
 A newly founded corporation *NISSIN Products Corp.
 Tokyo*